brittgalloway/fetch-doggy/README.md

 This is a website to help someone search through a database of shelter dogs to rescue.

-> Note this is dummy data, there is no way to reach the dog in these listings.
+> Note this is dummy data, there is no way to reach the dogs in these listings.
-> The dogs can be searched by breed or shifted through.

-This projected needed routing and a quick deployment so Next.js was a good JS framework to use for ist built in intergrations with Typescript, Tailwind, and Vercel.
+This project needed routing and a quick deployment so Next.js was a good JS framework to use for its built in intergrations with Typescript, Tailwind, and Vercel.

-Next.js recently updated and changed it's entire struture.
-As such there were challenges with reaching the dog api with the correct authorizations and the actual api folder and Route Handlers were not used.
+Next.js recently updated and changed it's entire structure.
+As such, there were challenges with reaching the dog api with the correct authorizations so the actual api folder and Route Handlers were not used.
 This caused a few components to be `client` when they should have be `server`.
 This was disappointing and something I plan to keep working on to understand for the future.
 For now, only the components and page folders were used.

-Currently, the home page is a form with a `name` and `email` field.
+Currently, the `home page` is a form with a `name` and `email` field.
 Both are required and the email does need a basic email format to successfully submit the form.

+The `/dogs` route displays all the dogs alphabetically by breed.
+You can use the `sort` drop down to switch between ascending and descending order.
+You can use the `search` bar to search for a specific breed.
+It will filter the results as you type.
+You can also use the `next` and `previous` buttons at the bottom to manually go through the dogs.
+Click on a dog you like to learn more about it.

+The `/dogs/[id]` route shows the spefic dog you clicked on.
+It displays the full doggy photo, name, breed, age, and location/zipcode.

 ## Getting Started